 Once again, Sanders assumes that the solution to a problem is to increase taxes in order to pay for a government service, as if the sole problem were a lack in government funding.
 "Free" college is not really free: it's simply a different framework in which one can pass the costs on to the taxpayers, many of whom do not even have a college education.
 Sanders' policy idea does nothing to address the quality of education in this country.
 As we have seen with other countries, high tertiary education subsidies do not guarantee a higher percentage of adults with a tertiary education, nor do they really do anything significant to improve the state of income inequality.
 While we can craft education or labor policy that focuses on root issues, what I can conclude with is that a facile approach of throwing more tax revenues to try to provide more "free" college education isn't going to solve anything.

-2-11-2016 Addendum: A recent paper released by the National Bureau of Economic Research shows that government policies account for 78 percent of the hike in college tuition between 1987 and 2010.
+2-11-2016 Addendum: A recent paper released by the National Bureau of Economic Research (NBER) shows that government policies account for 78 percent of the hike in college tuition between 1987 and 2010.
 Add that to list of how government subsidizing college education causes price hikes.